webvr-india/activities/getting-started.md

   5. [more...](https://aframe.io/docs/0.3.0/primitives)
 6. [Animations](https://aframe.io/docs/0.3.0/core/animations.html)

-## Created any scenes ?
+## Have you contributed (blog,events and media footprint) to the A-Frame VR/ WebVR?
 Report it on our Github [issue](https://github.com/webvr-india/volunteer-contributions/issues)
-   Let me help you in reporting.
+   How to report your contributions?
    1. Visit volunteer contributions [issue](https://github.com/webvr-india/volunteer-contributions/issues)
    2. Find issue labeled projects ( Projects/Scenes )
    3. Click on the issue and report your work in the comment ( Don't forget to follow the format specified there )